inno-devops-labs/F23-core-course-labs/lab3.md

    - Create a `CI.md` file and document the best practices you've implemented.

 2. Implement Snyk Vulnerability Checks:
    - Integrate Snyk into your CI workflow to identify and address vulnerabilities in your projects.
-You can refer to the [Python example](https://github.com/snyk/actions/tree/master/python-3.8) for guidance.
+You can refer to the [Python example](https://github.com/snyk/actions/tree/master/python-3.8) for guidance, check [another option](https://docs.snyk.io/integrations/snyk-ci-cd-integrations/github-actions-integration#use-your-own-development-environment) how to install dependencies if you face any issue.

 ## Bonus Task